 Classic Lobster Newburg Recipe

-Despite its European-sounding name, lobster Newburg is a classic American dish that is attributed to Delmonico's Restaurant in New York City, who allegedly named the dish in 1876 after a wealthy sea captain introduced them to this way of cooking lobster (via What's Cooking America).
-In its original iteration, lobster Newburg was served in chafing dishes at fancy family dinners and any restaurant that considered itself classy.
+Despite its European-sounding name, lobster Newburg is a classic American dish that is attributed to Delmonico's Steakhouse in New York City.
+In its original iteration, lobster Newburg was served in chafing dishes at fancy family dinners and at any restaurant that considered itself classy.

 Gather the ingredients for classic lobster Newburg